Is it possible to plan your own trip to Cappadocia, Pamukkale, and Ephesus, Turkey without booking tours?

 I am planning on visiting Cappadocia, Pamukkale, and Ephesus when I'm in Turkey.
 All the tours that I have looked at come out to be at least 670 euros, which is a lot for me.
 Therefore, I am wondering if it is possible to book my own hotels and plan my own itineraries?
 Is it easy to travel around in those cities?
 Will I run intro any problems or be in any danger?
 Thank you.

 Yes it is although you do realise there's a huge difference in area.
 Where are you starting your trip?
 We've done all of these in a hire car and chosen hotels en route.
 Our base was Fethiye and although didn't do it all in one trip, we drove to Cappadocia (amazing incidentally) and it took a couple of days.
 Stayed in a cave hotel.
 When we drove to Ephesus it took just a day and we stayed overnight afterwards at Kuşadası in a hotel on the seafront.
 Pamukkale is very near Ephesus so you could do that at the same time.
 Hire cars in Turkey should cost approx £20 per day to hire, petrol isn't inexpensive though.
-Around the same as the UK. about 4 years ago
+Around the same as the UK. over 4 years ago

 Keep in your mind

 max city bus, dolmuş, sightseeing bus etc. price is 5€ in any city

 max reasonable hotel price is 30€ for a night